Hardball Tactics in Negotiation Definition & Examples

 For example, one customer comes to buy a mobile phone formally and says: Let’s not waste time; what is the maximum price?
 Here, the customer wants to emphasize that their time is significant, so close the deal soon.

-For example, a customer goes to buy a personal car in the showroom—the salesmen bargains with him regarding the price for a long time.
-Eventually, the customer brought out his identity card and showed the salesman said, “I am also marketing manager, so please do not apply the marketing policy on me.”
+For example, a customer goes to buy a personal car in the showroom—the salesman bargains with him regarding the price for a long time.
+Eventually, the customer brought out his identity card and showed the salesman, saying, “I am also a marketing manager, so please do not apply the marketing policy to me.”
 Here, the customer uses his position to win the negotiation.

-Snow job tactic is demonstrated when negotiators surprise the other party with huge additional information.
-These additional confuse the opposite party about figuring out which facts are fundamental and essential.
-It occurs when negotiators overwhelm the other party with so much information to get distracted.
+The snow job tactic is demonstrated when negotiators surprise the other party with huge additional information.
+These additional facts confuse the opposite party about figuring out which facts are fundamental and essential.
+It occurs when negotiators overwhelm the other party with so much information that to get distracted.

 Snow Job Negotiation Example-1